osmanburucu-ibm/helper_scripts/README.md

 The parameters -u|--user and -p|--pass are not used, but are the admin user for the vm image with its password

-prereqs: vmware tools have to be installed in the base image!
+pre-reqs: vmware tools have to be installed in the base image!

 ### addtoknownhosts